-How many people are living with CKD, HSVD and diabetes?
+How many people are living with chronic kidney disease, heart, stroke and vascular disease and diabetes?

-• In 2011-12, an estimated 2.8 million Australian adults (18%) were living with diabetes, CKD and/or HSVD
+• In 2011-12, an estimated 2.8 million Australian adults (18%) were living with diabetes, chronic kidney disease and/or heart, stroke and vascular disease

-Hospitalisations with CKD, CVD and diabetes
+Hospitalisations with chronic kidney disease, cardiovascular disease and diabetes

-• Of the 1.2 million hospitalisations for diabetes in 2020-21, CVD was the most common comorbidity (8.1%), with CKD present in 6.3% of diabetes hospitalisations.
+• Of the 1.2 million hospitalisations for diabetes in 2020-21, cardiovascular disease was the most common comorbidity (8.1%), with chronic kidney disease present in 6.3% of diabetes hospitalisations.

-Deaths from CKD, CVD and diabetes
+Deaths from chronic kidney disease, cardiovascular disease and diabetes

-• 84% of diabetes deaths in 2021 also had CKD and or CVD recorded on the death certificate.
+• 84% of diabetes deaths in 2021 also had chronic kidney disease and or cardiovascular disease recorded on the death certificate.